jariarkko/arch-model-t/draft-arkko-iab-data-minimisation-principle.md

 use. {{Fingerprinting}} and {{AmIUnique}} provide a good starting point for some of the technology and measurements.

-The general topic of ensuring a protocol mechanisms stays evolvable and workable is discussed in {{I-D.iab-use-it-or-lose-it}}, but the associated methods for reducing fingerprinting possibilities probably deserve further study {{I-D.wood-pearg-website-fingerprinting}}.
+The general topic of ensuring that protocol mechanisms stays evolvable and workable is covered in {{I-D.iab-use-it-or-lose-it}}.
+But the associated methods for reducing fingerprinting possibilities probably deserve further study {{I-D.wood-pearg-website-fingerprinting}}.